sseaman/skillVC/docs/README-OLD.md

 [winston-simple](https://github.com/sseaman/winston-simple/) for configuration options
 * appSession - A `map` that is created when SkillVC is initialized, lives for the life of SkillVC, and can be used to store any objects that you want to make available to other objects
-* callback - Has `success` and `failure` functions to be used by Intent Handlers to return Responses and continue SkillVC execution
-* filterChainCallback - Has `success` and `failure` functions to be used by Filters to continue SkillVC execution
 * session - A `map` that is created on every intent event and can be used to store any objects that you want to make available to other objects

 ## <a name="plugins"/>Plugin Development
 Coming soon (already implemented, just needs documentation.
-See bin/skillvc if you want to figure it out in the meantime)
+See lib/commands/install if you want to figure it out in the meantime)

 ### <a name="pluginsDevelopment"/>Developing a Plugin